woniland/ski_jump/instructions/5-Engineer.md

 sufficiently many replicas, be again a faithful distribution of the underlying measurement.
 Together they encode the same information, i.e. the central value $y_i$ and its uncertainty $\sigma_i$.
 Keep in mind that a single replica has no statistical meaning (the same way a single toss of the dice does not say anything), but only the ensemble of replicas.
-You can think of a pseudodata replica is a hypothetical new run of the very same measurement.
+You can think of a pseudodata replica as a hypothetical new run of the very same measurement.

 Now, if we do a fit **to each of the pseudodata replicas in turn** we get also a distribution of the